dittto/tutor/README.md

  - the progress can be paused, cancelled, or reset at any time
  - the popups should work on responsive designs

-## Next steps

- - cancel
- - plugin into cookie to save progress

- - extend all from the same base class that gives getOptions(), setUserOptions() - add to each constructor tutorConfig and {} for the options.
- -  When show or hide is called, the thing calling will use box.getOptions() which will merge the provided options with default options, or with user options and those provided to getOptions